What is Natalie Maines' net worth?

 Maines once described growing up in a conservative place like Texas, as something she "rebelled against… My parents sent me and my sister to public minority schools, so I always felt like a hippie and a rebel. … As a teenager I always loved not thinking in the way I knew the majority of people thought.
 I always stood up for minorities… I've always stood up for homosexuals.
 I just always had these really strong convictions about doing so."

-Music Career: Maines firs foray into the professional music world was as background singer on Pat Green's debut album "Dancehall Dreamer", which was actually produced by her father, and released in 1995.
+Natalie Maines' first foray into the professional music world was as background singer on Pat Green's debut album "Dancehall Dreamer", which was actually produced by her father, and released in 1995.
 At that end of that same year, at age 21, Maines joined an all-female country music band, called the Dixie Chicks.
 At the time, the Dixie Chicks had been together since 1989, but the band was unsuccessful commercially up to that point.
-Maines replaced Laura Lynch, who was actually the band's founder and lead singer.
+Maines replaced Laura Lynch, who was actually the band's founder and lead singer, to join Martie Maguire and Emily Robison.

 Maines co-wrote the band's song "Without You", on the album "Fly" which became a Billboard Hot Country Singles & Tracks #1 hit.